-(b) A listing by program of students enrolled at the time of the school's closure including addresses, telephone numbers, social security numbers and estimated graduation dates for each student; and
+(b) A listing by program of students enrolled at the time of the school's closure including home addresses, telephone numbers, email address, and estimated graduation dates for each student; and

 (c) The status of all current refunds due and balances owed; and

 (d) A listing of those students who had prepaid for any portion of their training and a calculation of the total amount which was prepaid by each student; and

 (e) A signed agreement with one or more local educational institutions able to provide adequate education to all students in all programs; and

 (f) Procedures for awarding graduates their certificates, diplomas, or degrees.